rubrikinc/terraform-provider-polaris/docs/guides/upgrade_guide_v1.3.0.md

 The `project`, `project_name` and `project_number` fields of the `polaris_gcp_project` resource are now required.
 Previously they were optional, but due to changes in the permissions required by RSC, they are now required.
 Existing Terraform configurations will need to be updated to include these fields.
-Not having these fields included in the Terraform configuration will result in an error similar to:
+Not having these fields included in the Terraform configuration will result in an error similar to the following:
 ```console
 ╷
 │ Error: Missing required argument